| | | | |

 The veins of a leaf are vascular tubes that come from the stem up into the leaves.
 The arrangement of veins in a leaf is called the venation pattern.

-Some leaves have the main veins run parallel to each other.
-While other leaves have a main leaf vein that runs through the center of the leaf and the smaller veins come off that.
+Some leaves have the main veins running parallel to each other.
+Other leaves have a main leaf vein that runs through the center of the leaf, and smaller veins come off of that.

 Can you see the type of venation pattern or leaf veins on the leaves you pick for the activity below?